nagi/findaface/README.md

 # Findaface

-When given a path to a picture, this gem attempts to determins whether it contains faces and thus might be appropriate for a profile image.
+When given a path to a picture, this gem attempts to determins whether it contains any faces and thus might be appropriate for a profile image.
 It is looking for faces bigger than 80 pixels squared.

 It is a modified then gemified version of George Ogata's [find-face](https://github.com/howaboutwe/find-face).
 If you want a CLI that indicates where the biggest face in an image is, then use the original.

-This gem simply compiles an executable to detect a face then calls it externally, so you won't have to include the humongous OpenCV library into your Ruby process, which can cause memory leak / bloat or even crash.
+This gem simply compiles an executable to detect a face then calls it externally, so you won't have to include the humongous OpenCV library into your Ruby process, which can cause a memory leaks / bloat or even a crash.
 This is what [Paperclip](https://github.com/thoughtbot/paperclip) does for ImageMagick.
 We also support [posix-spawn](https://github.com/rtomayko/posix-spawn) to mitigate the overhead of fork-exec.

 ## Installation